drungrin/Fabric.Sdk.Xamarin/README.md

 <code>&lt;string name="com.crashlytics.android.build_id">e9e6beb9c4284289ac68b9ab76a9ee56&lt;/string></code>

-Or else you'll get a crash on startup.
+Or else you'll get a crash on startup ("Unable to extract Crashlytics build info from the dropped APK.
+Please make sure your Crashlytics build tool plugin is installed and enabled")

 There is a Sample available on Samples folder.